aizech/corpus-core-saas/README.md

 ## 📝 License

-This project is proprietary software owned by GodsinWhite.
+This project is proprietary software.
 All rights reserved.

 ## 📞 Support